Farama-Foundation/PettingZoo/README.md

 ```
 from pettingzoo.utils import wrapper
-env = wrapper(env, frame_stacking=4, color_reduction='', down_scale=(x_factor,y_factor), flatten=False,
+env = wrapper(env, frame_stacking=4, color_reduction='', down_scale=(x_scale, y_scale), flatten=False,
-scale=(env_min,env_max))
+range_scale=(env_min, env_max))
 ```

-Only games with a graphical observation space can be greyscaled, downscaled, or flattened.
+*Frame stacking* stacks the 4 most recent frames on "top of" each other.
+For vector games observed via plain vectors (1D arrays), the output is just concatenated to a longer 1D array.
+For games via observed via graphical outputs (a 2D or 3D array), the arrays are stacked to be taller 3D arrays.
+Frame stacking is used to let policies get a sense of time from the environments.
+The argument to frame stacking controls how many frames back are stacked.
+At the start of the game, frames that don't yet exist are filled with 0s.

+*Color reduction* removes color information from game outputs to easier processing with neural networks.
+An argument of '' does nothing.
+An argument of 'full' does a full greyscaling of the observation.
+Arguments of 'R','G' or'B' just the corresponding R, G or B color channel from observation, as a dramatically more computationally efficient and generally adequate method of greyscaling games.
+This is only available for graphical games with 3D outputs.

+*Down scaling* uses mean pooling to reduce the observations output by each game by the given x and y scales.
+The dimension of an environment must be an integer multiple of it's scale.
+Downscaling is important for making the output of an environment small enough to work with commonly used architectures for deep reinforcement learning.
+This is only available for graphical games with 2D or 3D outputs.

+*Flattening* flattens the 2D or 3D output of environments to a 1D vector, to be usable with simpler neural network architectures.
+This can not be used for 1D environments.

+*Range scaling* linearly scales observations such that env_min is 0 and env_max is 1.
+This is useful because neural networks generally perform better on normalized inputs, and for example graphical games output observations over (0, 255).

+Operations are applied in the order of arguments to the wrapper function.

-Additionally, we have a basic test to check for enviroment compliance, if you've made your own custom enviroment with PettingZoo and want to get a good guess about whether or not you did it right.
+Additionally, we have a basic test to check for environment compliance, if you've made your own custom environment with PettingZoo and want to get a good guess about whether or not you did it right.

 ```
 from pettingzoo.utils import children
 children(env, save_image_observations=False)
 ```

-Set `save_image_observations=True` if you want to save all of the observations of the first 2 steps of enviroment to disk as .png files, in the directory in which you run this command.
-This is very helpful in debugging graphical enviroments.
+Set `save_image_observations=True` if you want to save all of the observations of the first 2 steps of environment to disk as .png files, in the directory in which you run this command.
+This is very helpful in debugging graphical environments.

 ## Demos